Red-capped mangabey

 Appearance

-Their name already gives away how they look: the top of the heads of red-capped mangabeys is red.
-Additionally they have bright white eyelids, that stand out in their black faces.
-That is why they are sometimes called ‘the monkey with the four eyes’.
-Red-capped mangabeys have a light grey coats and a very long tail with a bright white tuft at the end.
-They often keep their tails raised above their heads.
+Their name already gives it away: the top of the red-capped mangabey head is coloured red.
+You can further recognize them by their snow white eyelids, that stand out against their black face.
+This is why they’re also referred to as “the primate with four eyes”.
+Red-capped mangabeys also have a light grey fur and a very long tail with a white tuft at the end.

 Habitat

-Red-capped mangabeys live in West- and Central Africa, in Nigeria, Cameroon and Gabon.
-They live in tropical rain-, swamp- and mangrove-forests.
+Red-capped mangabeys live in West- and Central Africa.
+To be more specific, in Nigeria, Cameroon and Gabon.
+Here they live in rain-, swamp- and mangrove forests.

 Lifestyle